medined/perl-5-by-example/perl_5_by_example/debugging.md

 section "<A
 href="ch16.htm#Stepping Through Your Script">Stepping
 Through Your Script</A>."

-<H2><A name="Syntax Errors">Syntax Errors</A></H2>Perl is generally considered
+## Syntax Errors

-an interpreted language.
+Perl is generally considered an interpreted language.
 However, this is not truly accurate.
 Before being executed, your script is compiled into an internal format - just like Java's byte-codes or Pascal's p-code.
 While Perl is compiling your program, it also checks for syntax errors.
 This is why syntax errors are also called